Feature |

 When fertilizing your snake plant, be sure to follow the directions on the fertilizer label.
 Do not over-fertilize your plant, as this can damage the roots and leaves.

-If you are not sure whether or not your snake plant needs fertilizer, you can check the leaves.
+not sure whether or not your snake plant needs fertilizer, you can check the leaves.
 If the leaves are a healthy green color and are not showing any signs of nutrient deficiency, then your plant is probably doing fine without fertilizer.

 Benefits of Fertilizing Snake Plants